 Some Credit Scoring Models Already Include Rent Payments

 Newer scoring models, such as FICO 9, FICO XD, and VantageScore do include reported rent payments in your credit score.
-The problem is that most lenders don’t currently use the newest scoring models; FICO 8 is still one of the most common models for lenders.
+The problem is, most lenders don’t currently use the newest scoring models.
+FICO 8 is still one of the most common models for lenders.

 While some lenders will happily use reported rent payments, most prefer to use more traditional lending standards.

 Some rental reporting companies help customers find credit card offers from companies who do consider rental history.